Skip to content

 Monitoring project costs and profitability is easier when work hours are tracked.
 Time tracking data gathers valuable insights to paint a better picture of the financial health of your projects and business.

-Toggl Track helps teams track costs and profits by allowing them to set labor costs and assess profitability.
+Toggl helps teams track costs and profits by allowing them to set labor costs and assess profitability.

 Labor costs can be added for individual workspace members or project members to make sense of time tracking data and overall profitability.